IBM/community-automation/ansible/fix-fyre-hosts-play/README.md

-# Ansible Playbook for configuring target operation systems with pre-reqs for a product
+# Ansible Playbook for configuring target Fyre hosts for tWAS operations

 ## Assumptions:

-- Fyre systems do not have unzip.
-This is the basic install of that package
-- Check the roles/osprereqs/tasks/*.yml to review the actual list of packages

 ## Setting up inventory

-- From the `osprereq-play` directory copy the sample inventory file at `examples/inventory` to the  current directory.
+- From the `fix-fyre-hosts-play` directory copy the sample inventory file at `examples/inventory` to the  current directory.
 - Modify `hosts` to match your target hosts

 ```